Tips for Living in Your RV During the Winter

 We went ahead and continued with the process, better safe than sorry right?

 If you are looking to camp in the cold you may not need to take this step.
-I would say use your best judgement for your rig to determine if this step is right for you.
+I would say use your best judgment for your rig to determine if this step is right for you.

 Tip 4 – Portable Space Heaters